Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

 \begin{remark} A spanning graph inherits a canonical structure of a ribbon graph, where the cyclic order at each vertex is the counterclockwise order induced by the orientation of the surface.
-We call also ribbon graphs of this form spanning. \end{remark}
+We also call such ribbon graphs spanning. \end{remark}

 \begin{definition} A graph $\mathcal{T}$ is called $n$-valent if each vertex of $\mathcal{T}$ has valency $n$, i.e.~$n$ incident halfedges. \end{definition}